SHOWING 1 - 1 OF 1 RESULTS

 Bicycle helmets are mandatory for all people who ride bicycles on Holloman AFB.
 Bikes riding during the hours of darkness shall be equipped with a lamp on the front.
 The emits a white light visible at least 500 feet to the front and with a red reflector on the rear.
 It shall be visible from all distances from 50 feet to 300 feet to the rear.

 These are allowed on base but are prohibited on the following major roadways: 1st St., New Mexico Ave., Delaware Ave., Sabre Rd., 49er Ave., Mesquite Rd., Patterson Dr., Arnold Ave., Fairchild Dr. Helmets are required and the use of protective gear (knee and elbow pads) is highly recommended while rollerblading/skateboarding.

 Vehicle operators on a DoD Installation and operators of Government owned vehicles shall not use cell phones unless the vehicle is safely parked or unless they are using a hands-free device.
 The wearing of any other portable headphones, earphones, or other listening devices (except of hand-free cellular phones) while operating a motor vehicle is prohibited.

-Use of those devices impairs driving and masks or prevents recognition of emergency signals, alarms, announcements, the approach of vehicles, and human speech.
-DoD Component safety guidance should note the potential for driver distractions such as eating and drinking, operating radios, CD players, global positioning equipment, etc. Whenever possible this should only be done when the vehicle is safely parked.
+Using those devices impairs driving and masks or prevents recognition of emergency signals, alarms, announcements, the approach of vehicles, and human speech.
+DoD Component safety guidance should note the potential for driver distractions such as eating and drinking, operating radios, CD players, global positioning equipment, etc. This should only be done when the vehicle is safely parked.